 - 1. Identify the sonographic appearance of normal and abnormal anatomy. - 2.
-Describe the transabdominal and transvaginal scanning techniques and protocols used in abdominal, superficial tissue, pelvic and gynecologic scanning. - 3.
-Define the pathologies discussed in the semester courses and describe the sonographic appearance.
+Describe the transabdominal and transvaginal scanning techniques and protocols used in abdominal, pelvic, gynecologic and superficial tissue scanning. - 3.
+Define pathologies discussed in didactic courses and describe the sonographic appearance. - 4.
+Assist or perform sonography of general, gynecological, obstetrical and vascular imaging as scheduled per imaging department following the appropriate patient protocols. - 5.
+Interact professionally with sonographers and reading radiologists.